quicwg/multipath/draft-ietf-quic-multipath.md

 that with the use of this extension multiple nonces can be in use simulanteously, which need to be considered when tracking these limits and for key updates.

-Respectively, this specification changes the AEAD calculation by using the path identifier as part of AEAD encryption nonce (see {{multipath-aead}}).
+This specification changes the AEAD calculation by using the path identifier as part of AEAD encryption nonce (see {{multipath-aead}}).
 To ensure a unique nonce, path identifiers are limited to 32 bits and cannot be reused for another path in the same connection.